picimako/intellij-live-templates/README.md

 This project is a collection of IntelliJ Live templates for various Java libraries.

+If not stated otherwise, the Scope of the templates are by default Java All.

 ## How to add them?

 You can assemble the templates manually in IntelliJ's **Settings > Editor > Live Templates**.